101 – McMaster University

 Deferral of Admission

-McMaster will review written requests to defer enrollment for a maximum of 1 year.
-Students must accept McMaster’s offer of admission through the OUAC prior to the required response deadline.
-Students must also have satisfied all conditions of their admission by the specified deadline.
+We will review written requests to defer enrollment for a maximum of 1 year.
+You must accept our offer of admission through the OUAC prior to the required response deadline and must also satisfy all conditions of your admission by the specified deadline before you submit your written request to defer your enrollment to fall 2022.
+Our deferral application process normally opens in July each year.
+Check our Future Students website for more information.

-All requests for deferral of admission should be based on extraordinary circumstances, and written requests must be forwarded to the Admissions Office no later than August 31.
+All requests for deferral of admission should be based on extraordinary circumstances, and you must forward requests via the online process no later than September 1, 2021.

-Deferrals of enrollment are not automatic, and each case will be judged on its own merit.
-If a deferral is granted, admission will be guaranteed for the following fall/winter session provided that you do not attend a secondary or postsecondary institution in the interim.
+Deferrals of enrollment are not automatic, and we will judge each case on its own merit.
+If we grant a deferral, we will guarantee admission for the following fall/winter session provided that you do not attend a secondary or postsecondary institution in the interim.

 The Faculty of Science offers co-op programs in the following areas: